The Gallant Men: Regular cast

+Episodes

 Development

 Warner Bros. television producer William T. Orr tried as early as 1960 to generate interest in a weekly dramatic series set in World War II.
 The early concept was called Battle Zone.
 The reception he found from the three major TV networks was lukewarm at best.
 "It wasn't that the networks were hostile to the idea," Orr told The New York Times in 1962.
 "They seemed to be in a kind of morass of indecision about it."
 Orr also predicted that, if Gallant Men were successful, networks would warm to more series set during the war.
 Looking for more original programming in its 1962-63 TV season, ABC gave the green light to Battle Zone, which was re-titled The Gallant Men.

 The pilot episode was budgeted at $170,000 ($1.46 million in 2020 dollars).
 In preparation for shooting, director Robert Altman and story editor Richard Bluel screened John Huston's 1945 documentary The Battle of San Pietro.
 Eight days were spent on production, broken down into one day each for tests and post-production, and six shooting days.
 Primary filming took place in December 1961 and January 1962.
 Warner Bros. offered Altman a contract to continue directing the series, but the director found himself dissatisfied with Warner's production style and accepted an offer from Combat! executive producer Selig J. Seligman instead.

 Members of the principal cast received basic military training on the Warner backlot over the spring of 1962, led by two veterans of the Italian campaign, Maj.
 Richard Lauer and SFC Robert McClintic.
 The cast familiarized themselves with action sequences using trenches and bomb craters dug by studio special effects personnel.

 In May 1962, Army Lt.
 Col. David Sisco was tapped to be the series' military adviser.
 By coincidence, Sisco was friends with.
 Maj.
 Homer Jones, the technical adviser for Combat!
 Sisco served in the 36th Infantry Division in Italy, the group depicted in The Gallant Men.
 His job wasn't just limited to teaching the actors how to properly shoot; at times, Sisco and his Army superiors nixed or altered storylines so as not to cast soldiers or the Army itself in a negative light.
 At least one television critic said such changes weakened the show.